An INTRODUCTION to GERMANISCHE HEILKUNDE®

 Tuberculosis

 There is an interesting work on tuberculosis by Citron and.
-Girling (D. Varreil, Lehrbuch der Infektionskrankheiten, 1990).
-[D. Varrellt Textbook of Infectious Diseases, 1990] from which I will cite some interesting points:
+Girling (D. Warrell, Lehrbuch der Infektionskrankheiten, 1990).
+[D. Warrell Textbook of Infectious Diseases, 1990] from which I will cite some interesting points:

 "Animals can be injected with a great number of tubercular bacteria without necessarily having a pathologic reaction.
 The exact mechanism of their virulence is not clear."